 Great place to meet other fellow travelers and well located.

-If guests are aged under 18, they can’t book dormitories as they are allowed to stay in private rooms only.
+If guests are aged under 18, they can’t book a bed dorm as they are allowed to stay in private rooms only.

 - solo travelers